 - Logos of important customers

-- Product labels of the “Best Seller", "Most sought after" or "Editor's Selection" kind.
+- “Best Seller", "Most sought after" or "Editor's Selection" product labels

 Use sensory storytelling

 Thanks to virtual and augmented reality, online shopping is becoming an increasingly realistic experience.
 However, there are still gaps in technology that need to be filled by language.
 You need to evoke sensation and emotion to engage a user to make a purchase.

 Stating the weight of a suitcase or the calories in a bar of chocolate are useful pieces of information, but they alone aren’t enough to convince a customer to make a purchase.

 Cookies that remind you of Christmas Eve with your family, or an electric fan with a beach-breeze mode can provoke positive emotions and memories that create a personal connection with the consumer.

 Emotive storytelling has become a copywriting mantra because, to a large extent, it works.
 Creating a story around a product promotes a positive and personal connection with your audience, and makes it distinctive from competitors.

 In this example, the haircare brand Aussie tailors its product description to its young audience with a more casual, conversational tone of voice while also providing valuable product information.

 When creating a tone of voice for your brand, ask yourself what impression you want to convey.
 How do you want your brand to be remembered?
 What do you want your customers to think of when they think of your brand?
 How do you want your customers to feel when they experience your product or service?

 In product sheets, creating a long-lasting visual impression is key.
 Using various formatting techniques and fonts can emphasize your product and create an emotional atmosphere that the customer will remember.